openlegend/core-rules/core/SRD.md

 the Might, Agility, Fortitude, and Perception attribute scores of the new creature.

 In order to keep track of hit points, the target should record the total damage they have suffered.
 When transforming, damage remains with the character even if their maximum hit points change.
 For example, Agent Walker has a max HP of 20 but is turned into a sheep and has her Fortitude reduced by 2, leaving her at 16 hit points.
 During combat, she suffers 10 damage.
-When she later transforms back into Agent Walker, the 10 damage remains and is subtracted from her new maximum, leaving her doctor with 10 out of 20 hit points.
+When she later transforms back into Agent Walker, the 10 damage remains and is subtracted from her new maximum, leaving her with 10 out of 20 hit points.
 Additionally, if the shift would reduce the target's hit points to less than 1, the target's hit point total becomes 1 instead.

 -   **Power Level 5** - Polymorph a creature into another creature of the same size.
 This new form can reduce the target's attribute scores by up to 2.
 If the new form would have higher attributes, the target becomes an exceptional version of that creature.
 For example, transforming a deadly sniper with Agility 5 into a clumsy ogre with Agility 0, would leave the target with an Agility of 3 instead of the 0 typical for the new form.